redhat-intel-ai-hackathon-raft-rag/inference-server-intel-cpu/README.md

     },
     {
       "role": "user",
-      "content": "Did Robert Noyce create the culture of Silicon valley?"
+      "content": "How did Robert Noyce affect the culture of Silicon valley?"
     }
   ]
 }'